 Russia's oldest hotel, the Belmond Grand Hotel Europe is something of a legend and its level of excellence has made it one of the 'Leading Hotels of the World'.

-The Dostoevsky is a simple and clean hotel within easy reach of the center of St Petersburg.
+The Dostoevsky is a simple and clean hotel within easy reach of the centre of St Petersburg.

 A small, intimate hotel, the Helvetia Mini is arranged around a pleasant courtyard that provides a welcome retreat from the hustle and bustle of the city.